tejasarackal/algo/README.md

         <br/><br/>
     </li>
     <li>
-        Modified binary search: <br/> This pattern describes an efficient way to handle all problems involving Binary Search.
+        <strong>Modified binary search:</strong> <br/> This pattern describes an efficient way to handle all problems involving Binary Search.
         <br/>The patterns looks like this for an ascending order set:
         <ol>
             <li> First, find the middle of start and end.
 An easy way to find the middle would be: middle = (start + end) / 2.
 But this has a good chance of producing an integer overflow so it’s recommended that you represent the middle as: middle = start + (end — start) / 2 </li>